 The Waterlock system comprises a number of battery powered devices.
-The Valve Controller and Sensors are powered by AA size batteries which are fitted at installation, but over time, these will deplete.
+The Valve Controller and Sensors are powered by AA size Alkaline batteries only, which are fitted at installation, but over time, these will deplete.
 Waterlock includes a notification system that will alert you to low, and critical battery levels.

 Low battery warning - This warning gives you advance notice that your batteries are getting low.
 You should replace them as soon as practicable.

 Critical battery warning - This warning advises you that your batteries are in a state where operation of the Waterlock system can no longer be guaranteed.
 The batteries should be replaced as soon as possible.

 NOTE - Waterlock is designed to protect your property from the extensive damages caused by escape of water.
 Good quality batteries must be used to ensure longevity and quality of operation.

 The Valve Controller contains 2 AA Alkaline batteries.
 The batteries within the Valve Controller can be replaced as follows:

 - Locate the lifting pads on the side of the Valve Controller